-There were originally two such abbeys in Marseille, built in the mid-fifth century, but both were destroyed by the Saracens in the eighth or ninth century.
+There were originally two such abbeys in Marseille, built in the mid-5th century, but both were destroyed by the Saracens in the 8th or 9th century.
 Two centuries were to pass before just the single abbey was rebuilt.

+The medieval architecture today still features massive stone walls and crenellated towers.
+The interior of grey stone has several noteworthy relics and artifacts, some of which are all that survived revolution and war.
 One of the most interesting aspects of the fortress-like Abbaye Saint-Victor is its crypt, which houses a series of early Christian tombs and sarcophagi.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.